larpchronicles/rules/martialskills.md

 #### One Hand Short and Bow

 >This skill allows the character to wield a short weapon in one hand, and a bow in the other using the bow only for blocking.
-Any blocked attack using the bow will require the character to complete a 3 second count to re-string the bow in order to use the weapon at range once again.
+Any blocked attack using the bow will require the character to complete a 3 second count to re-string the bow in order to use the weapon at range once again.<br/>Requires the Ranged and Short Weapon skills.

 ## Weapon Proficiencies